 With the economic hardship shield that Duke Energy’s products provide, combined with a high dividend payout ratio and impressive dividend yield, Duke Energy is becoming a top choice among those looking for safe investment options.

-With a strong history of dominance in the regions it serves, consistent growth in revenue, earnings, and dividends, a natural economic shield, and plenty of room left in its COVID-19-related recovery, Duke Energy stock is one for the books.
+With a strong history of dominance in the regions it serves, consistent growth in revenue, earnings, and dividends, a natural economic shield, and a strong year-to-date performance, even in the face of the COVID-19 pandemic, Duke Energy stock is one for the books.

 Brookfield Infrastructure Partners isn’t quite what most people imagine when they think of utilities.
-The company has a diverse infrastructure portfolio that keeps utilities alive.
+The company has a diverse infrastructure portfolio that keeps utility companies alive.
 It operates cell towers, data centers, railroads, and ports.
 It also owns a network of pipelines through which natural gas flows.